-- It is fairly easy to implement a perceptron. - You can implement it in any programming language: C/C++, etc. - Look for examples on the web.
+- It is fairly easy to implement a perceptron. - You can implement it in any programming language: C/C++, etc. - Look for examples on the web, and JAVA applet demos.

 - Multilayer feed-forward networks

 - Gradient descent search

 - Backpropagation learning rule

 - Evaluation of backpropagation

 - Applications of backpropagation